6pm to 8pm

 This lecture is the inaugural event to open the symposium Painting as ReModel: Revisiting Painting As Model at Camberwell College of Art on the 21st of June.

-More information and booking will be available in April 2018.
+More information and booking will be available on the week commencing 30 April 2018.

 This event is convened by Daniel Sturgis, Reader in Painting and Programme Director of BA Fine Art at Camberwell College of Arts.
 It is presented by the Camberwell, Chelsea, Wimbledon Graduate School Public Programme.